Project Overview

 Power Strategy

-- Rover battery powers base platform and logic
+- Rover battery powers base platform and logic electronics

 Software Architecture